Kartikey1306/Personal-Task-Tracker/README.md

 - **next-themes**: To handle the light/dark mode functionality.

 ## 🔗 Live Demo
-You can preview the live application directly in the v0 environment by clicking the "Block" button in the top-right corner of the code block.

-*[Link to your deployed application can be placed here once hosted.]*

 ## 🖼 Screenshots
 *[Placeholder for a screenshot of the Task Dashboard in Dark mode.]*